Nissan Micra: Motorsport

 In the late 1990s, a K11 was adapted into a VQ30 mid-engined 4WD configuration to race in the Trophée Andros, the French ice racing series.
 Drivers who raced this car include Érik Comas, Philippe Gache, Stéphane Peterhansel and Emmanuel Collard.

 Nissan sponsors a one-make series in Japan called the March Cup, which has been running since the introduction of the K10.
 Usually a JGTC support race, it is held in two separate five-round championships called West Japan Series and East Japan Series, and a ladies series running simultaneously.
 At the end of the season, the best-performing cars from both sides meet up for the Champions Cup final at the end the season.

 Beginning of 2015, Nissan Canada sponsored the Nissan Micra Cup'.
 It consisted 10 races across 5 weekends in Quebec.
 Each racing weekend included a 30-minute trial, a 30-minute qualifying session, and two 30-minute races.

+The 2nd generation Micra is the basis for the 1 Litre Hotrod Formula of British Stock Car Racing.